denmartins/denmartins.github.io/_teaching/2022-mldm-teaching.md

 location: "Münster, Germany"
 ---

 Database systems have been widely used in many real-world applications, due to their reliability and optimized operations.
 In this seminar, we research Machine Learning techniques that boost Data Management in highly demanding applications.
-We deep dive into the most recent developments from both research and industry. [https://www.wi.uni-muenster.de/student-affairs/course-offerings/367593](Official course website).
+We deep dive into the most recent developments from both research and industry.
+[Official course website](https://www.wi.uni-muenster.de/student-affairs/course-offerings/367593).